fatmasevinck/enetLTS/README.md

  lambdaw: 0.004347225
   ```

 The main function `enetLTS()` provides similar options for the $\alpha$ sequence of the elastic net penalty.
-The default for the tuning parameters $\lambda$ are values from 0.95 to 0.05 with steps of size -0.05, see ([Kurnaz and Filzmoser, 2022](https://arxiv.org/pdf/2205.11835.pdf)).
+The default for the tuning parameters $\lambda$ are values from 0.95 to 0.05 with steps of size -0.05, see [Kurnaz and Filzmoser, 2022](https://arxiv.org/pdf/2205.11835.pdf).

 The combination of the optimal tuning parameters is evaluated by 5-fold cross-validation.
 A heatmap is available if the argument `crit.plot` is assigned to `"TRUE"`.
 As for the other models, an updated tuning parameter $\lambda$ (`lambdaw`) for the reweighting step is obtained by the `cv.glmnet()` function from the package `glmnet` [(Friedman et al., 2021)](https://CRAN.R-project.org/package=glmnet).